How To Treat Brown Spots on Plumeria Leaves (An Easy Guide)

 This will help remove the excess nutrients from the soil and prevent further damage to the plant.

-Once you have flushed the soil, you can start using fertilizer again, but make sure to use it at half the recommended amount.
+Once you have flushed the soil, use fertilizer again, but use it at half the recommended amount.

-Pests, such as spider mites, mealybugs, and scale insects, can also cause brown spots on plumeria leaves.
+Pests, such as spider mites, mealybugs, and scale insects, can also cause brown specks on plumeria leaves.

-These pests feed on the plant sap, which can lead to leaf discoloration and eventually death.
+These bugs feed on the plant sap, leading to leaf discoloration and death.

-Spider mites are small, eight-legged creatures, usually red or brown in color.
+Spider mites are small, eight-legged creatures, usually red or brown.

 They spin webs on the undersides of leaves and suck out the sap, causing the leaves to turn brown and eventually drop off.